The Ultimate Guide To Lickimats: Why Every Dog Should Have One

 My dogs get a raw and fresh food diet.
-I usually put some of their food in their bowls and some on the licky mats.
+I usually put some of their food in their bowls and some on the lickimats.
 I buy ready prepared, frozen raw food for them and defrost it the day before.
-It’s ready minced, so it’s perfect for smearing over a licky mat.
+It’s ready minced, so it’s perfect for smearing over a lickimat.

 I combine this mince with steamed vegetables, pureed fruit, tinned fish or raw egg, and I supplement the ready made raw meat mince with additional organ meat.
-If I want to include the organ meat on the lickymat, I will almost certainly have to put it in the blender first.
-The dogs love to eat from the lickimat and it keeps them occupied for much longer than just eating straight from the bowl.
+If I want to include the organ meat on the lickimat, I will usually put it in the blender first so that it can be smeared well onto the lickimat.
+The dogs love to eat from the lickimat and it keeps them occupied for much longer than just eating straight from a normal bowl.

 If you’re a lickimat fan, you might have been feeling frustrated that as a raw feeder you couldn’t take advantage of snuffle mats in the same way.
 The traditional, fabric snuffle mat is not at all suitable for raw feed diets – except for dehydrated treats of course.

 However, there’s a way round this – I love snuffle mats and have made several for my dogs, including one that can be rinsed and washed in the dishwasher, and so is suitable for raw food – get the DIY tutorial here.

 SQUEEZY CHEESE AND PATE FOR DOGS